Fluffy9/HarbergerTaxUI/src/assets/custom/docs/Section6/Question3/Answer.md

+First, while the private property market is functional, it excludes many because prices are incredibly high.
+Partial Common Ownership reduces these prices to allow more to get onto the property ladder.

-Absolutely, this education tool focused on the Private Property model of real estate because most people understand how this market works.
-Partial Common Ownership should be implemented on a small scale with minorities and the general public in mind.
-After all this model is an attempt to improve the lives of as many people by making efficiecy improvents.
+Secondly, this educational website focuses on the Private Property model for real estate because most people understand how this market works.
+We should trial Partial Common Ownership on a small scale while protecting minorities and the general public.